cydea/privacy-policy/privacy.md

 We use the information that you have given us in order to assess suitability for a role and communicate with job applicants.

 ### How we store your information
-Your information is securely stored on our email and file server.
+Your information is securely stored on our applicant tracking system, email, and file server.
 Only staff involved in the recruitment process have access to job applicant data.

-Job applicant data are deleted when a candidate leaves the recruitment process, is offered a job, or their application is unsuccessful.
+Job applicant data are deletedwith 6 months when a candidate leaves the recruitment process, is offered a job, or their application is unsuccessful.
 If a job applicant has requested we notify them of other roles they may be interested in with will keep this information for 18 months.
 We will then dispose your information by deleting it from our file server.

 ## Virtual SMEs